-John Smith, current SAAA National Secretary and Engineer from Perth, will be flying into Narromine Airport for AusFly in his home built, Lancair Legacy VH-XTZ.
-John will be displaying his impressive Lancair as part of the line astern fly-past.
+John Smith, current SAAA National Secretary and ex oil and gas exec from Perth, will be flying into Narromine Airport for AusFly in his home built Lancair Legacy VH-XTZ.
+John will be displaying his impressive Lancair along with many other Lancairs as part of the line astern fly-past.

 John has been around planes most of his life – with both parents in the Royal Navy Fleet Air Arm.